Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Education:

-- List your degrees or certifications and the institutions you went to
+- In the list, include your degrees or certifications as well as the schools you went to

 Skills: